 Do you offer a complete build package?

-We also erect SIP kit packages to "wind and watertight" (Stage 1) , working alongside the appointed main contractor at this stage of the build.
+We also erect SIP kit packages to "wind and watertight" (Stage 1), working alongside the appointed main contractor at this stage of the build.
+There are also partial Turnkey options, where we complete the house externally (including the foundations) leaving yourself to finish off the inside.

 Alternatively, if you tell a local builder about us and about which design you want, you can ask them to arrange the build for you.